πWelcome to Hats Protocol

 Hats turns organizations into a digital object, ready to be programmed.
-All of the properties of your organization and its individual roles can now be automated, just like any other software system.
+All of the properties of your organization and its individual roles and permissions can now be automated, just like any other software system.

 At Hats Protocol, we are building public infrastructure for the next era of humanity.
 Here's an overview of what Hats is and how it works.

-The connections between the nodes of the organizational graph are the admin and accountability relationships between roles.
+The connections between the nodes of an organizational structure are the admin and accountability relationships between roles.
 Admins get certain in-protocol permissions, like being able to create new roles, select which agents will get each role, and modify the permissions delegated to a role so the agent can accomplish its responsibilities.

-Accountability relationships make it possible for any agent in the graph to hold the responsibility for evaluating and aligning another agent’s performance.
+Accountability relationships make it possible for any agent in the organization to hold the responsibility for evaluating and aligning another agentβs performance.
 They can revoke hats that are misused or no longer needed.

 In Hats Protocol, all of these interfaces are extensible by developers.
 Organizations can easily automate the granting and revoking of roles, admin relationships, and accountability using any criteria or logic.
 Hats ecosystem developers have already created over 15 automations that organizations can plug into their graphs without writing any code.